-Murchison Falls National Park is home to a large number of elephants, with about 1,300 to 1,500 individuals living in the Savannah grasslands, woodlands, and riverine forests.
+Murchison Falls National Park is home to a large number of elephants, with about 1,300 to 1,500 individuals living in the savannah grasslands, woodlands, and riverine forests.
 These habitats provide the elephants with enough food and shelter for their survival.

 Because of the long gestation period, elephants have a low birth rate.
 A female gives birth to one calf every four to five years.